calmath/umbraco/README.md

 # Introduction
-Front end React application for Access 2 Work website.
+Front end React application for Umbraco website.
 Works with headless CMS.

 # Getting Started
 Here's a list of dependncies